andrediasesp/sublime_snippets/README.md

 # sublime_snippets
-Some PL/SQL sublime text snippets
+Some PL/SQL sublime text snippets that I found useful at my workplace.